Configuration

 LLM Providers

-Go to Settings → LLM Providers in the web UI.
+Open Settings (Ctrl+S) → LLM in the praxis TUI.

 Adding a Model